ricardoduhalt2/marketv5/NFT_Collection.md

 ## Galactic Clean-Up Crew
 ![Galactic Clean-Up Crew](ipfs://QmNcTwgWp3rMW3RxSbeKArNHiSpA3qZmMYv61m7LKHj4N7/0.jpg)
-Galactic Clean-Up Crew by Pinche Chucho.
+Galactic Clean-Up Crew by $Pinche $Chucho.
 The Galactic Clean-Up Crew is on an epic mission to rescue Earth from plastic pollution!
 These pixel-art eco-guardians fly advanced UFOs using cutting-edge Petgas Sequestration Rays to beam up plastic waste and transform it into clean ready to use non-fossil fuel energy.
 Together they prove that innovation teamwork and intergalactic magic can clean up our planet.
 As futuristic eco-warriors the Petgaseritos inspire communities worldwide to embrace a circular economy and work toward a plastic-neutral Earth.
 Ready to join the mission?
 Cleaning the planet is a job for heroes no matter the galaxy!

 ---